isomorphisms/economics/README.md

 Facts I think "everyone should know".
 I'll try to keep it short and theory-free.
 That said, this is an _opinionated_ selection of facts.
 It will be too obvious for some but hopefully not too advanced for anyone.
 This is what I wish someone would have told me X years ago.

+I am generally going to speak about the US economy.
+That's not because it is the only economy, it's just where I have the most information about.
+It is a really large and important economy.
+It's also one of the most successful economies of the 20th century, so not representative of the whole.
+Maybe I'll add other information later.

 <!-- assemble.io/docs/Markdown.html eventually use this to "include" separate files -->